On the Fukaya category of a Fano hypersurface in projective space: Computations in the Fukaya category of a Fermat hypersurface

 It follows that the homology classes of the Lagrangian spheres span the image of the map

 It follows by Lemma \ref{lemma:lef}, using Poincar\'{e} duality, that the homology classes of the Lagrangian spheres span the primitive homology. \end{proof}

 Now we consider the quantum cohomology, $QH^*(X^n_a,D)$.
 It also admits a $\Gamma^n_a$-action, so we may talk about the invariant part.
-The closed-open string map intertwines this $\Gamma^n_a$-action with the $\Gamma^n_a$-action on the relative Fukaya category, so we have a map
+The closed--open string map intertwines this $\Gamma^n_a$-action with the $\Gamma^n_a$-action on the relative Fukaya category, so we have a map

 on the invariant parts.